-The Council had interests in nine companies at 31 March 2021, and at 31 March 2020.
+The Council had interests in seven companies at 31 March 2022.
 Depending on the Council's ability to influence control different accounting treatments are applied.
 Details regarding these companies and their assessments are disclosed in note 46 to the financial statements.